 I firmly believe that sustainable business practices and sound eco-tourism principals – along with significant investment in reef research and re-generation programs – are the best way forward for the Key West Reef.

 For a traveler, this can be as simple as looking for small-group excursions that limit the number of people on any one site, following a no-take, no-touch policy on all marine life including corals and plants and checking for the use of sustainable fuels.

 To take things further, you might also opt to visit a human-made reef system or other areas if you are only looking for a dip in the water and a day in the sun!

 The Three Types of Key West Snorkeling Tours

-Obviously, based on everything we now know – the lowest price cattle cruises should be avoided at all cost (the types with high advertising budgets that pay big commissions so you will find recommended everywhere) if you want to experience beautiful reefs without 40-50 other people all splashing around, scaring marine life and generally just going on a booze cruise hoping to find Nemo.
-With strict time-limits, hardly a guide to be found and generally no information on what you will see, these are more suited to sunset cruises around the island with no water entry if this is your cup of tea!
-And trust me – there is no chance you will be seeing the best places to snorkel in Key West at all!
-Private charter’s can be right for some people as you can convince you captain sometimes to take you to the ‘locals only’ spots without the crowds, but can be very pricey if not in a large group and you are getting more of a cruise option than a reef tour with knowledgeable experts – perfect for some situations but not for those who really want to learn about the Key West coral reefs and find weird and interesting creatures.
+Only go for these if you want to experience beautiful reefs without 40-50 other people all splashing around, scaring marine life, and generally just going on a booze cruise hoping to find Nemo.
+With strict time-limits, hardly a guide to be found, and usually no information on what you will see, these are more suited to sunset cruises around the island with no water entry if this is your cup of tea!
+And trust me – there is no chance you will see the best places to snorkel in Key West at all!